Ashraf Ali Thanwi

-Ashraf Ali Thanwi (often referred as Hakim al-Ummat and Mujaddid e Millet (19 August 1863 – 20 July 1943) was a late-nineteenth and twentieth-century Sunni scholar, jurist, thinker, reformist and the revival of classical sufi thought from Indian subcontinent during the British Raj, one of the chief proponents of Pakistan Movement.
+Ashraf Ali Thanwi (often referred as Hakimul Ummat and Mujaddidul Millat; 19 August 1863 – 20 July 1943) was an Indian Sunni Muslim scholar, jurist, thinker, reformist and a revivor of classical Sufi in the Indian subcontinent during the British Raj.
 He was a central figure of Islamic spiritual, intellectual and religious life in South Asia and continues to be highly influential today.
-As a prolific author, he completed over a thousand works including Bayan Ul Quran and Bahishti Zewar.
-He graduated from Darul Uloom Deoband in 1883 and moved to Kanpur, then Thana Bhawan to direct the Khanqah-i-Imdadiyah, where he resided until the end of his life.
-His training in Quran, Hadith, Fiqh studies and Sufism qualified him to become a leading Sunni authority among the scholars of Deoband.
+He wrote over a thousand works including Bayan Ul Quran and Bahishti Zewar.
+He was also one of the chief proponents of the Pakistan Movement.

+He graduated from Darul Uloom Deoband in 1883 and moved to Kanpur, then Thana Bhawan to direct the Khanqah-i-Imdadiyah, where he resided until his death.
+His training in Quran, hadith, fiqh studies and Sufism qualified him to become a leading Sunni authority among the scholars of Deoband.
 His teaching mixes Sunni orthodoxy, Islamic elements of belief and the patriarchal structure of the society.
 He offered a sketch of a Muslim community that is collective, patriarchal, hierarchical and compassion-based.